sebastianbergmann/phpunit/README.markdown

 Depending on your OS distribution and/or your PHP environment, you may need to install PEAR or update your existing PEAR installation before you can proceed with the following instructions. `sudo pear upgrade PEAR` usually suffices to upgrade an existing PEAR installation.
 The [PEAR Manual ](http://pear.php.net/manual/en/installation.getting.php) explains how to perform a fresh installation of PEAR.

-The following two commands are all that is required to install PHPUnit using the PEAR Installer:
+The following two commands (which you may have to run as `root`) are all that is required to install PHPUnit using the PEAR Installer:

     pear config-set auto_discover 1
     pear install pear.phpunit.de/PHPUnit